juanzq10dev/USB-Programacion-I/README.md

-# USB-Programacion-I
-A set of programs done in "Programacion I" subject at Software Engineering in Universidad Salesiana de Bolivia
+A set of projects from Programacion I